 Private Banking.
 In addition, as a high net worth investor in Canada, you’ll qualify for Canadian private banking status.
 You’ll be able to have a private banker and skip the line up at the bank teller, you’ll get faster service on the phone when you call in, and when you go to the bank and withdraw money and they see your bank balance, they will treat you like gold even though you have a hole in your 12 year old winter jacket.

 Also, with private banking, you’ll get preferential exchange rates, preferred rates for loans, free succession and trust and estate planning, and access to important events where you can hob nob with other HNW Canadians.
-You’ll still have to pay the private banking fees, but once you hit a minimum of $3-$5 million in investable assets, these fees will be waived.
+You’ll still have to pay the private banking fees, but once you hit a minimum of $3-$5 million in investable assets with certain financial institutions, these fees will be waived.

 For a discount brokerage like Questrade, once you have over $250,000 invested you have access to Questrade Platinum.
 In theory you should have less wait time when you contact them via Questrade Chat and faster access via email.